-This award was made to your agency for approved project costs that are not funded with other funds, including federal, state, local, tribal, or BIA funds.
-Consequently, your agency may not use this funding for items or services that you already have funding for from other sources.
+This award was awarded to your agency to for approved project costs that are not funded from other sources, including federal, state, local, tribal, or BIA funds.
+Consequently, your agency may not use this funding for items or services for which you already have funding from other sources.

-If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Grant Program Specialist or call the COPS Office Customer Care Center at 800-421-6770.
+If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Grant Program Specialist or call the COPS Office Response Center at 800-421-6770.
 If necessary, the COPS Office will work with your agency to reprogram funding for items or services that are allowable under this award program.